 The Company considers events or transactions that occur after the balance sheet date but before the financial statements are available to be issued to provide additional evidence relative to certain estimates or to identify matters that require additional disclosure.
-The Company evaluated all events and transactions through September 4, 2015, the date the consolidated financial statements as of December 31, 2014 were issued.
-The Company has also evaluated transactions through September 4, 2015, the date the consolidated interim financial statements as of June 30, 2015 were issued.
+The Company evaluated all events and transactions through December 22, 2015, the date the consolidated financial statements as of December 31, 2014 and the consolidated interim financial statements as of September 30, 2015 were issued.